musti645/text-adventure-sama/README.md

 In order to trigger this an ItemConsuming Action, the player needs to have a certain item in her inventory.
 The Item is removed from the inventory without being used.

+## From Input to Output ##

+input -> InputParserService
+-> InputType and Parameters found
+-> Get Scene From Stage
+-> Look for Action in Scene that matches the InputType and the Parameters
+    -> If not found, return Scene's ActionNotFoundResponse -> If found, but InputType or parameter don't match, return Actions WrongInteractionTypeResponse -> Check Action's preconditions
+    -> If not successful return corresponding Response -> Trigger the Action and receive the response
+-> Trigger EventListeners (Item related Events & Scene related Events)

+## In Depth Look ##

+### ID Generator ##

+The idea behind the ID Generator is to be able to outsource the ID assignment to an automated service.
+It goes ahead and holds a counter for each type of object, that it comes across and uses that counter to return the new ID of the created object.
+It is also supposed to track already assigned IDs.